symbol/symbol-docs/source/guides/network/running-a-test-net-node.rst

 2. Choose the **assembly distribution** you want to install.

 In short, if you want to be able to interact with your node, you need to run the API assembly.
-On the other hand, if you want a node dedicated exclusively confirm transactions, deploy the Peer assembly.
+On the other hand, if you want a node dedicated exclusively confirm transactions, deploy the peer assembly.

 .. code-block:: bash